PBASOFT/Data-Science-Project/README.md

   - Is certainly about the GME stock.
 - *"...
 Comparing it to Apple is not really a like for like comparison.
 If you don't understand crypto, as an investor at this point-- that's on you."*
   - Is not about Apple.
 Maybe it is valueable to look analyse the entities or context sorrounding the collected named entity.
-- Sentences like "den skal under 180-200" must me understood at "don't by" recommendation/negative.
+- *Sentences like "den skal under 180-200" must me understood at "don't by" recommendation/negative.
 And "den skal op på 300 før jeg sælger" must be interpreted as a positive comment.
   - especially hard to cats, as comments like that come without a contex.
 Or the context must be retrieved from parent posts or parent comments.
+- * Going red or going green also has a positive/negative measure

 **Future improvements:**
 - Maybe correlation gets better over time, when comparing several weeks or even months, to discover trends rather than each peak on the graph.